JayCeee/InsensitiveListView/README.md

 #Insensitive ListView

-ListView the isn't sensitive to to horizontal scrolling.
+ListView that isn't sensitive to to horizontal scrolling.
 <br/>